 Don’t know about you, but it feels a little like we’ve entered an alternate universe recently.
-Much of Australia and all of New Zealand are in lock down, with even tougher measures being called for.
+Much of Australia and all of New Zealand are in lockdown because of Covid-19, with even tougher measures being called for.
 Industries that were thriving only a couple of weeks/months ago – travel, conferencing, beauty, gyms, restaurants, have now been declared ‘closed until further notice’.
 Whilst others have been elevated to the status of ‘essential services’ – even in the toughest level of NZ’s restrictions.

 As a shipping and logistics business, Coghlan is pretty blessed to have been elevated to an essential business – which means that we can keep our doors open, necessary workers on-site – observing social/physical distancing of course, delivering what Australia needs to keep them (and their pets) as happy, comfortable, sane and healthy as possible until the world recovers from this virus.